ssbsukirat/medicine/Respiratory/Ventilation.md

 * no typical presentation
 * dyspnea , paresthesia, tetany, headache , dizziness, visual disturbance and atypical chest pain
 * has initiating and sustaining factors
-* anxiety disorders and panic attacks are not synonymous with hyperventilation.
+* ***anxiety disorders and panic attacks are not synonymous with hyperventilation.***
+## Diagnosis
+* maybe initial manifestation of DKA or systemic disorders
+* acute hyperventilation should be excluded
+* ABG
+	* compensated respiratory alkalosis
+	* with a near normal pH,
+	* low Paco2, and
+	* low calculated bicarbonate
+## Treatment
+* lack of universal treatment
+* reassurance and discussion
+* identify and eliminate habits that perpetuate hypocapnia
+* if palpitations and tremors --> beta blockers